GuenterQuast/mPIXdaq/README.md

-The analysis shown here is suitable for low-rate scenarios, e.g. the analysis of natural radiation as emitted by minerals like Pitchblend (=Uraninit).
-Columbit, Thorianit and others.
+The analysis shown here is suitable for low-rate scenarios, e.g. the analysis of natural radiation as emitted by minerals like Pitchblend (=Uraninit),  Columbit, Thorianit and others.
 Radon accumulated from the air in basement rooms on the surface of an electrostatically charged ballon also work fine.
 Therefore, the frame collection is chosen to be on the order of seconds,